 PiHole hosted in the cloud?
 I recommend NextDNS

 Wouldn’t it be great to have your Pi-Hole hosted in the cloud and accessible everywhere?
 Perhaps you could use its ad blocking on your smartphone.
 Or at work.
-Or, when your laptop connects to a Wi-Fi network outside your home.
+Or, when your laptop connects to a Wi-Fi network when you travel.

 A screenshot of the Pi-Hole web interface